racheleckenrod/griefSupport/README.md

 the good css this branch had is no longer here, and the whole app in green and untracked, will a get status update the css?

 This detached head I think is causing some problems made a little helper branch to join this back up.

+went all around and was able to do some deleting of loose ends but mostly not.